Explore ARCALYST® (rilonacept) resources and FAQs

 A product that has been evaluated for safety and efficacy and has been approved by the US Food and Drug Administration (FDA) to treat a condition or disease.

 A single flare of pericarditis that goes away completely on its own or after treatment.
 Average duration is 4 to 6 weeks.
-Also referred to as “acute pericarditis.”
+Also referred to as "first episode of acute pericarditis".

 H

-A possible sign of pericarditis or recurrent pericarditis defined by a sensation that the heart is racing or skipping a beat.
+A possible sign of first episode or recurrent pericarditis defined by a sensation that the heart is racing or skipping a beat.

 I